 JetBlue Airways Earnings Preview

-JetBlue Airways (NAS: JBLU) came in under analysts' estimates last quarter but now has a chance to fix things this quarter.
-The company will unveil its latest earnings on Wednesday.
+Investors hope JetBlue Airways (NAS: JBLU) will top analyst estimates once again after beating predictions by $0.04 in the previous quarter.
+The company will unveil its latest earnings on Monday, April 16.
 JetBlue Airways is a passenger airline that provides competitive fares mainly on point-to-point routes.

 What analysts say:

-- Buy, sell, or hold?: Analysts are bullish on JetBlue Airways as seven analysts rate it as a buy and only one analyst rates it as a sell.
-Analysts don't like JetBlue Airways as much as competitor US Airways Group overall.
-Analysts still rate the stock a Hold, but they are a bit more wary about it compared to three months ago.
+- Buy, sell, or hold?: Analysts are bullish on JetBlue Airways as five analysts rate it as a buy and only two analysts rate it as a sell.
+Analysts don't like JetBlue Airways as much as competitor Alaska Air Group overall.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-- Revenue forecasts: On average, analysts predict $1.2 billion in revenue this quarter.
-That would represent a rise of 16.5% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $1.18 billion in revenue this quarter.
+That would represent a rise of 16.8% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $0.14 per share.
-Estimates range from $0.11 to $0.28.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.07 per share.
+Estimates range from $0.01 to $0.10.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 81.3% granting it an outperform rating.
-The community at large concurs with the All-Stars with 82.2% giving it a rating of outperform.
-Fools are gung-ho about JetBlue Airways and haven't been shy with their opinions lately, logging 626 posts in the past 30 days.
+CAPS All-Stars are strongly supporting the stock, with 81.2% awarding it an "outperform" rating.
+The greater community backs the All-Stars, as 81.9% give it a rating of "outperform."
 JetBlue Airways' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-The company's gross margin shrank by 6.2 percentage points in the last quarter.
-Revenue rose 22.6% while cost of sales rose 36% to $721 million from a year earlier.
+JetBlue Airways' income has fallen year-over-year by an average of 75.4% over the past five quarters.
+The company's gross margin shrank by 2.9 percentage points in the last quarter.
+Revenue rose 21.9% while cost of sales rose 27.9% to $706 million from a year earlier.

 For all our JetBlue Airways-specific analysis, including earnings and beyond, add JetBlue Airways to My Watchlist.